 Whisk some thickener of your choice (flour, cornstarch, or arrowroot powder) into a cup of beef broth to create a slurry.
 Pour the slurry into the stew, and once again heat over a high flame to bring the liquid to a simmer.
 Cover the pot, and return to the oven once more to finish braising for another hour to an hour-and-a-half.

 Check on the stew after an hour – it’s done when the meat is falling apart and the vegetables are bite tender.
 Once it’s reached this stage, remove the lid and increase the oven temperature to 450°F. Braise for an additional 15 minutes to caramelize the top of the stew and thicken the sauce.
 Please don’t skip this step!
 It’s gives the final texture that extra special kick.

 Fish out the bay leaf and thyme bundle, then ladle the soup into bowls and garnish with just a bit of chopped fresh parsley for a punch of brightness.
 The stew needs nothing else.
-You can serve with crusty bread if you’re not rocking a gluten free or paleo approach, but truly you don’t need it – it’s utterly satisfying all on its own.
+You can serve with crusty bread if you love to dip, but truly you don’t need it – it’s utterly satisfying all on its own.

-- Use any variety of potatoes you like – I prefer creamy baby yukon golds, but baby red or white new potatoes are perfect, and even diced russets work and will create a starchier broth
+What kind of potatoes should I use?
+Use any variety of potatoes you like – I like creamy baby yukon golds, but baby red or white new potatoes are perfect, and even diced russets are nice and will create a starchier, thicker broth.

 You’ll love these other healthy and hearty cool weather recipes prepared in the dutch oven: